Asbestos Inspections: What You Need to Know

 Let’s use an example of a three-bedroom home built in the 1960s.
 If you’re interested in purchasing the home, your home inspector could recommend an asbestos test, or you may decide to have one done independently, just to be safe.
 If this applies to you, you’ll likely pay the national average for an asbestos inspection and test, which is $517.
 If the home is older and much larger and includes a total of seven bedrooms, three bathrooms, and a large, finished basement, then a complete asbestos test will likely cost closer to $1,000 or more.

 What if my home contains asbestos?

-The United States has yet to ban the use of asbestos.
-Despite that, it has become very uncommon to use in home insulation since the 1970s.
-If you are selling or looking at buying a home that was built with asbestos insulation, you’ll likely need to replace it, both for your own safety and that of future homeowners.
+Currently, the United States does not ban asbestos use.
+Despite this, it’s pretty uncommon to use asbestos in home insulation, which has been the case since the 1970s.
+If you’re looking at buying a home that was built using asbestos insulation, it’s best to replace it both for your safety and your family’s safety, as well as for the protection of any future homeowners.

 Selling a home with asbestos in it

 If you are selling an older home that most likely contains asbestos, you have a few different options.
 First, make sure that you disclose this information to the seller and be willing to lower your asking price to accommodate the cost of removing and replacing any insulation or drywall that contains asbestos.
 Alternatively, you can offer to make the repairs yourself before the sale is complete.
 Whichever option you choose, asbestos is always something you must address before the home sells to a new buyer.

 Asbestos is a dangerous material that requires the proper attention, testing, and mitigation.
 Detection and removal have become routine parts of the home buying and selling process.
 You can have peace of mind knowing that when you’re armed with the information mentioned in this guide, you’ll be able to keep your home and your family safe from the harmful effects of asbestos exposure.